shamsrupom94/teamList-vue-app/README.md

 # teamList-vue-app

-> A Vue.js CRUD application project
+> --A Vue.js CRUD application project
-> Here you can Make New Teams with New Team member
+> --Here you can Make New Teams with New Team member
-> You can also edit the existing teams by adding/delete playes
+> --You can also edit the existing teams by adding/delete playes
-> Build by using firebase/firestore
+> --Build by using firebase/firestore

 ## Build Setup